Bella-Lopopolo/41189-Reflective-Portfolio/README.md

 # 41189-Reflective-Portfolio

-## My learnings for each week - Isabella Lopopolo
+## My Learnings For Each Week - Isabella Lopopolo

 ### Week 2: